• Skip to main content

 Instructions

 2. The marinade: Finely dice the garlic and put in a bowl.
 Grate the ginger (an inch or so) and add to bowl.
 Add brown sugar, honey, ½ a pear (grated), soy sauce, gochugaru, sambal chili sauce, sesame oil and chopped scallions.
-Mix well then set this aside.
 Give it a taste here.
 If you want it sweeter add more sugar.
 You want it spicier?
 Add more sambal or chili flakes.

 3. The thinly sliced ribeye.
 I bought mine at a Korean market.
 If you do not have access to this you can buy ribeye or sirloin steaks, put them in the freezer for an hour or so before you start this recipe.
 This way it will be easier to slice the meat.
-Cut the meat as thin as possible before marinating – no more than a ¼” thick.
+Cut the meat as thin as possible before marinating – no more than a ¼” thick - thinner is better.
 If you’re using the already-sliced ribeye, pull apart the thin slices and put them in a bowl.
 My video shows this well.

 4. Pour the marinade over the meat.
 Gently mix the meat around and massage the marinade into the slices of ribeye or sirloin until all the meat is coated.
 Wrap the bowl in plastic and let it marinate for 30 minutes.

-6. If you are toasting the sesame seeds you should do that now.
+5. If you are toasting the sesame seeds you should do that now.
 Heat them in a pan on low heat and toss them a few times.
 It takes about five minutes or so.
 They burn easily so be careful.
+Allow to cool before using.

-7. I used two pans to cook the meat so it would take less time.
+6. I used two pans to cook the meat so it would take less time.
 Heat a little olive oil or neutral oil in your pans.
 Maybe 1 tablespoon per pan.
 Heat should be medium-to-high here.
+Let it get hot before adding the meat.

 Equipment